open-telemetry/oteps/text/0000-unseal-spancontext.md

 ## Explanation

-Spans remain as a non-abstract class implemented in the API, but they are non-final.
+SpanContext remains as a non-abstract class implemented in the API, but they are non-final.
 Note that the proposition

 > SpanContexts are immutable.

 only applies to the part of the SpanContext that is publicly exposed on the API level.
 Actual vendor implementations could have additional mutable properties or actually have the first access to the `TraceId` property generate the TraceId lazily.
+Vendors must take care not to break any assumptions by doing that.
+For example, if a language allows copying a SpanContext, vendors should better put all mutable data behind an immutable reference so that all copies remain in a consistent state.

 ## Internal details